ethereum-pocr/ethereum-pocr.github.io/whitepaper.md

 Then it is important that we can apply consistently the same assessment methodology across all nodes, across multiple data center and geography, and across time.
 Such a methodology must therefore be designed by experts in this field of research.

-Typically, the footprint of a node will be measured in "greenhouse gas" emissions following the [IPCC 100 years methodology](https://www.ipcc.ch/site/assets/uploads/2018/02/ar4-wg1-chapter2-1.pdf) and be expressed in kg of CO2 eq.
+Typically, the footprint of a node will be measured in "greenhouse gas" emissions following the [IPCC 100 years methodology](https://www.ipcc.ch/site/assets/uploads/2018/02/ar4-wg1-chapter2-1.pdf) and be expressed in kg of CO2 equvalent.

 **TO BE COMPLETED AFTER THE PARTNER IS SELECTED WITH THE METHOLOGY**